LismaxB/Ceylon-Public-Transit/README.md

-# 🌍 Ceylon Public Transit - Open Source Bus Location Tracker 🚍
+<h1 align='center'>🌍 Ceylon Public Transit - Open Source Bus Location Tracker 🚍</h1>

 Welcome to **Ceylon Public Transit**, an open-source initiative aimed at revolutionizing public transport for the people of Sri Lanka!
-Our project aims to provide real-time bus tracking, making your daily commute smoother and more efficient.
-With a **Driver App** and a **Client Web Application**, we're building the future of public transit with the help of the open-source community. 🌟
+Our project aims to provide real-time bus tracking, making your daily commute smoother and more efficient, we're building the future of public transit with the help of the open-source community. 🌟

 ---